Grants & Agreements Administration & Management

 The Grants & Agreements Administration & Management (GAAM) office works with state and local governments, institutions of higher learning, and both non-profit and for-profit organizations to accomplish many objectives such as diversifying local economies; protecting lives, homes and natural resources from uncontrolled wildland fires; and assisting with forest stewardship.
 They work closely with program specialists in the NAS&PF headquarters (Newtown Square, PA) and field offices (Durham, NH; St. Paul, MN; and Morgantown, WV) to service public grants and provide agreements management in accordance with applicable laws and regulations.

-The FY2013 Expanded State and Private Forestry Allocation for the Northeastern Area
+Current Fiscal Year Expanded State and Private Forestry Allocation for the Northeastern Area

 This competitive allocation process is a significant way that the Northeastern Area (NA) is helping State Forestry agencies achieve the priorities of their respective state-wide forest resource strategies while meeting the regional and national priorities of the US Forest Service. more >>